February 22, 2012

 Adolf Hitler on Propaganda

-In Mein Kampf, Adolf Hitler analysed Allied propaganda techniques used during the First World War: The art of propaganda led in understanding the emotional ideas of the masses and finding, through a psychologically correct form, the way to the attention, and then to the heart, of the masses. …the purpose of propaganda is …to convince …the masses …its effect for the most part must be aimed at the emotions… The war propaganda of the English and the Americans was psychologically sound.
+, Adolf Hitler analysed Allied propaganda techniques used during the First World War: The art of propaganda led in understanding the emotional ideas of the masses and finding, through a psychologically correct form, the way to the attention, and then to the heart, of the masses. …the purpose of propaganda is …to convince …the masses …its effect for the most part must be aimed at the emotions… The war propaganda of the English and the Americans was psychologically sound.
 By representing the Germans to their own people as Barbarians and Huns, they prepared the individual for the terrors of war… all effective propaganda must be limited to a very few points and must harp on these in slogans until the last member of the public understands what you want him to understand by your slogan… to be a leader means to be able to move the masses… the intelligence of the masses is small.
 Their forgetfulness is great.
 They must be told the same thing a thousand times.

 Tactics of Propaganda